gasparian/ml-serving-template/README.md

 And you can keep doing that, when your models are small enough (like simple image classifiers/detectors) and/or you don't need to query a big amount of data to perform the calculations.
 **But** the problems start when you're trying to serve really large model, like some modified ResNets or modern [transformers](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)), that can easily take >1..10 Gb of RAM/vRAM.
 Or you need to perform some heavy map-reduce operation.
 At this case, it can become too resource-consuming to scale your app coupled with such complex stuff.
-So I propose a pretty simple (and obvious) solution - just decouple the heavy model and the rest app logic and create a separate inference service that can be called from other apps via **RPC**.
+So I propose a pretty simple (and obvious) solution - just decouple the heavy model and the rest app logic and create a separate inference service that can be called from other apps asynchronously via **RPC**.
 **Which gives you at least one important thing: you'll be able to independently scale client services, inference services, message bus and cache.**
 This repo is a template that you can look at and use some ideas or implementation details in your projects.